The best dumbphone to buy in 2026

 Best overall

-Nokia remains to be the best at making hardy dumb phones that can live through an apocalypse.
-The funky Nokia 2780 Flip is a blast from the past, with two displays, a traditional flip form factor, and plenty of new-age features as well.
+Nokia (HMD) is still the best at making solid dumbphones that can live through an apocalypse.
+The funky Nokia 2780 Flip is truly a blast from the past, with two displays, a traditional flip form factor, and plenty of new-age features as well.

 Best for seniors

 Easyfone targets segments like seniors and younger children, making its phones easy to use.
-The Easyfone has a large display, big buttons, and other aspects that are all designed with heightened accessibility in mind.
+The Prime A6 has a large display, big buttons, and other aspects that are all designed with heightened accessibility in mind.

-This cheap and cheerful device costs well below the $50 mark.
-You get exciting specs like a flashlight built-in, two SIM slots, and a microSD slot for expandable storage.
+This cheap and cheerful device costs way below the $50 price point.
+Still, you get exciting features such as a flashlight built-in, two SIM slots, and a microSD slot for expandable storage.

 Best rugged